 In recent years, parts of the financial sector have behaved badly — and holding the relevant executives accountable has not been a strong suit of the Obama administration.
 So financial reform is an important issue for the country, and whoever wins the Democratic Party presidential nomination will find that it resonates with many voters in the general election.

-Former Secretary of State Hillary Clinton, Senator Bernie Sanders, and former Maryland Governor Martin O’Malley have each put forward detailed and specific plans, including more action by the Justice Department.
+Former Secretary of State Hillary Clinton, Sen. Bernie Sanders, and former Maryland Gov. Martin O’Malley have each put forward detailed and specific plans, including more action by the Justice Department.

 All of them also agree that the 2010 Dodd-Frank Act moved some issues in the right direction but there remains a substantial and important, unfinished agenda.
 The principal disagreement among the three camps comes down to this: what is the structural problem with our financial system, and how should we fix it?

-Senator Sanders and Governor O’Malley correctly point out that in recent decades some banks became very large and the crisis did nothing to shrink their balance sheets.
+Sen. Sanders and Gov. O’Malley correctly point out that in recent decades some banks became very large and the crisis did nothing to shrink their balance sheets.
 These banks are commonly and accurately regarded as “too big to fail,” meaning that they benefit from an implicit government guarantee.
 This is a dangerous and unfair subsidy.

 Secretary Clinton’s plan has a different emphasis.
 To her, the main problem is the broader fragility of finance – including the ease with which “runs” by creditors can take place in the non-bank financial sector.
 These runs can be disruptive even when the individual firms involved are not large; this was the experience, for example, with money market funds in September 2008.